Post-MSW Fellowship in Clinical Social Work

 The fellowship is comprised of a 1st and a 2nd-year program.
 At the time of application and acceptance, fellows are accepted into the 1st year program with a 1 year employment contract.
 The expectation is that 1st year fellows will progress to the 2nd year, will be eligible to do so if they meet satisfactory performance standards during their 1st year, and will be offered another 1 year employment contract for the 2nd year.

-Eliminating health disparities and ensuring that all students have equal access to high quality and culturally competent health care and services is vital to the mission of University Health Services.
-We are committed to recruiting fellowship candidates from diverse backgrounds in support of having a counseling staff that reflects the diversity of the communities they will serve, both while at Berkeley, and in their future careers.
+Eliminating health disparities and ensuring that all students have equal access to high-quality and culturally competent health care and services is vital to the mission of University Health Services.
+We are committed to recruiting fellowship candidates from diverse backgrounds in support of training social workers who reflect the diversity of the communities they will serve, both while at Berkeley, and in their future careers.

 The fellowship is grounded in the core principles of ethical and social justice-oriented clinical social work practice in a mental health setting utilizing an integrative model of therapeutic and community-based interventions at the individual, small group and campus levels.
 Fellows receive clinical training and supervision in brief individual and group psychotherapy, crisis assessment and intervention as well as campus education and outreach.
 Fostering the development of knowledge, awareness, and skills for work with diverse populations is central to the fellowship.
 Guidance, education, encouragement, and mentorship are provided to support fellows in examining and exploring their knowledge of and attitudes toward cultural, racial, sexual, gender, religious, ability and age differences.